sinclab/sinclab.github.io/connect/index.md

 # {% include icon.html icon="fa-solid fa-hexagon-nodes" %}Collaborate

 We are always looking to form collaborations and community partnerships!
-Please reach out if your work aligns with our mission and you are interested in working together.
+Please reach out if your work aligns with our mission and you are interested in doing science together.